-One major advantages of using a cloud provider beyond simple cost considerations is the separation of security concerns.
+One of the major advantages of this approach beyond simple cost considerations is the separation of security concerns.
 Users at SLAC require extra checks which take some time because it is a DOE facility.
 SLAC may have difficulty processing accounts for our many thousands of users.
-By putting all the science users on Google we can streamline access using InCommon^{} which will allow us to identify most US academic users.
+By putting all the science users on Google we can streamline access using InCommon which will allow us to identify most US academic users.